vmplacco/linemake/README.md

 ## Compiling the code and known idiosyncrasies

-First, edit the `linemake.f` file (line 38) at the start of the program, to point the code to its species linelists `linepath='/path/to/linemake/mooglists'`.
+First, edit the [`linemake.f`](linemake.f) file (line 34) at the start of the program, to point the code to its species linelists `linepath='/path/to/linemake/mooglists'`.
 Then, compile the code:

     gfortran linemake.f -o linemake.go